Why Russia is tightening its grip on social media

 Russia’s Internet control system likely means lower network speeds that could leave it lagging in advanced technology such as artificial intelligence, driverless vehicles and the Internet of Things.

 Andrei Soldatov, a Russian Internet analyst, said Wednesday Russia’s actions to slow Twitter “send a very bad signal” to the Russian tech industry and social media users.
-“It shows that there are people in the Kremlin who don’t care about the consequences of their actions, if it helps them protect political stability,”.
+“It shows that there are people in the Kremlin who don’t care about the consequences of their actions, if it helps them protect political stability,” he said.

 Ellen Nakashima in Washington contributed to this report